 Many of the pastors in Cambodia come from a village background with limited educational opportunities.
 As a result, their knowledge of Scripture is often very basic.

 Nathanael Project (NP) assists village pastors by offering training seminars in each of Cambodia’s 25 provinces.
 Any interested evangelical pastor, regardless of denominational affiliation, is invited to attend and is supplied with a notebook computer and thumb drives containing outlines on each book of the Bible.
 The goal is that any pastor, regardless of education, could access NP teaching resources, enabling him to understand and accurately teach through all 66 books of the Bible.
+So far, NP has made incredible progress all through northern Cambodia.
+So far, all of the northern provinces have now been impacted by this ministry.

 A Refuge for Young Girls Rescued from Trafficking